 When an element has changed enough that mabl is not confident it has found the right one, mabl attempts to auto-heal:

-- If the test ultimately passes and is part of a plan run, then mabl updates its description in the element history and records and auto-heal insight.
+- Updated element model: if the test ultimately passes and is part of a plan run, mabl updates the element model and records an auto-heal insight for the step.

-- If the test ultimately fails or is part of an ad-hoc run, then mabl notes the attempted auto-heal in the output logs but does not update the element history or record an insight.
+- No updates to element model: If the test ultimately fails or is part of an ad-hoc run, mabl notes the auto-heal in the output logs but does not update the element model or record an insight for the step.

 Local runs and auto-heal

-Ad-hoc cloud runs, which use the same execution environment as tests run in plans or deployment events, are intended to provide a way to validate test edits without impacting overall stats, metrics, and insights.
-For this reason, while ad-hoc runs use the same find strategies as tests run in a plan or deployment event, any successful adaptation in an ad-hoc run is not saved as an auto-heal in the element history.
+Ad-hoc runs, which use the same execution environment as tests run in plans or deployment events, are intended to provide a way to validate test edits without impacting overall stats, metrics, and insights.
+For this reason, while ad-hoc runs use the same find strategies as tests run in a plan or deployment event, any successful adaptation in an ad-hoc run does not update the element model.